 Citations

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)Vaughan, Charlotte.
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)Vaughan, Charlotte.
 2021.
 Assessing the Risk From Disease From Ashworthius Sidemi, Anaplasma Phagocytophilum and Parafasciolopsis Fasciolaemorpha Resulting From the Translocation of European Bison (Bison Bonasus) From Central Europe to the United Kingdom.
-London.: University of London (The Royal Veterinary College).
+University of London (The Royal Veterinary College).

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Vaughan, Charlotte.
-Assessing the Risk From Disease From Ashworthius Sidemi, Anaplasma Phagocytophilum and Parafasciolopsis Fasciolaemorpha Resulting From the Translocation of European Bison (Bison Bonasus) From Central Europe to the United Kingdom London.: University of London (The Royal Veterinary College), 2021.
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)Vaughan, Charlotte.
+Assessing the Risk From Disease From Ashworthius Sidemi, Anaplasma Phagocytophilum and Parafasciolopsis Fasciolaemorpha Resulting From the Translocation of European Bison (Bison Bonasus) From Central Europe to the United Kingdom.
+University of London (The Royal Veterinary College), 2021.

-Harvard Citation (style guide)Vaughan, C. (2021).
+UCL Harvard Citation (Style Guide)Vaughan, C. (2021).
 Assessing the risk from disease from ashworthius sidemi, anaplasma phagocytophilum and parafasciolopsis fasciolaemorpha resulting from the translocation of european bison (bison bonasus) from central europe to the united kingdom.
 London.: University of London (The Royal Veterinary College).